This post may contain affiliate links. Please see my disclosure policy for details.

 Morung tribe kitchens (Arju’s) and food stalls

-I had to mention this little paradise during my stay as it was the only place that sold a decent coffee in Hornbill festival.
+I had to mention this little paradise during my stay as it was the only place that sold a decent coffee at Hornbill festival.

 Some helpful travel tips to prepare you for Hornbill Festival